Diarrhea: Alternative therapies

+Green bananas improved recovery, reduced dehydration and prevented prolonged diarrhea in children with diarrhea.
+The benefit was attributed to its production of short-chain fatty acids in the colon from its resistant starch content, which enhances colonic water and electrolyte absorption.

 Zinc supplementation may benefit children over six months old with diarrhea in areas with high rates of malnourishment or zinc deficiency.
 This supports the World Health Organization guidelines for zinc, but not in the very young.

-A Cochrane Review from 2020 concludes that probiotics make little or no difference to people who have diarrhoea lasting 2 days or longer and that there is no proof that they reduce its duration.
-The probiotic lactobacillus can help prevent antibiotic-associated diarrhea in adults but possibly not children.
+A Cochrane Review from 2020 concludes that probiotics make little or no difference to people who have diarrhea lasting 2 days or longer and that there is no proof that they reduce its duration.
+The probiotic Lactobacillus can help prevent antibiotic-associated diarrhea in adults but possibly not children.
 For those with lactose intolerance, taking digestive enzymes containing lactase when consuming dairy products often improves symptoms.